 - In a bowl combine the apple vinegar, granulated sugar, ketchup, soy sauce, salt, and sriracha.

-- Place the flour and whisked eggs in two separate bowls.
+- Place the flour and eggs in two separate bowls.
+Whisk the eggs.

 - Once all of the chicken is cooked, add half of the chicken back to the pan along with half of the ketchup and vinegar mixture.
 Cook for a few minutes (3-5) or until the sauce has thickened.
 Remove and cook the remaining half.